 If I had a dollar for every person I’ve met who have said to me, “I’m good at arguing, I’d make a great lawyer!” – I would seriously be sailing the Bahamas on my own yacht.

-You do have to be a very persuasive, confident and intelligent speaker though.
-Also, most of the work done by lawyers or solicitors is to negotiate on behalf of their clients and help them solve legal problems.
+Lawyers advocate for their client in line with proper protocols and procedure, whether that is in the courtroom or boardroom.
+Most of the work ahieved by lawyers or solicitors is to negotiate on behalf of their clients to help them solve legal problems.